Semantic Search: Do Keywords Still Matter?

-This movement suggests that targeting specific keywords is much less of an issue than it was in the past.
+This movement suggests that targeting specific keywords is much less of an issue than in the past.
 Knowing the keywords that populate your site on the search engine result pages (SERPs) can give you a better sense of how to focus your content, but it won’t spoonfeed you the answer of what words to put on your main pages or blog.

 Do keywords matter anymore?

 The short answer, according to some, is yes.
+True.
 Keywords still matter, but you should think of them in a completely different way, as explained by Ray Larson in Brandpoint last month.
 Larson says that what mattered before Hummingbird was keywords and links.
 The more your keywords directly matched what users typed into Google, and the more links obtained from outside sources, the stronger your search rankings.
-True.

 Now, though, says Larson, it’s all about content – and he is referring to content in a much broader sense.
-The scope of a piece on your blog, along with social signals from people with identified interests in your subject matter and/or that were searching for subjects related to your field, will now determine how high you rank.
+The scope of a piece on your blog, along with social signals from people with identified interests in your subject matter and/or searching for subjects related to your field, will now determine how high you rank.
 Keywords and key phrases are still “key,” but they shouldn’t be the centerpiece.

 Here are Larson’s basic rules of thumb:

 - What people type into Google has become more crucial because Google can now understand precisely what they mean (which obviously does NOT mean, necessarily, that matching their exact words is the way to go).

 - Focusing excessively on keywords or otherwise attempting to persuade the Google algorithm to find your site more relevant based on verbal sleight-of-hand is neither helpful nor wise.

 - Rather than understanding specific keywords, you should focus on understanding what your target audience wants – user intent—target keywords from the intent behind the user searches rather than their precise phrasing.
 Match what the user intends.